WICG/turtledove/PA_real_time_monitoring.md

 ## Privacy considerations

-At the `epsilon` we are proposing ($\epsilon$ = 1), the entropy leaked is limited to approximately 0.18 bits per auction.
+At the `epsilon` we are proposing ($\epsilon$ = 1), the information leaked is limited to approximately 0.18 bits per auction[^1].
 This makes it very difficult for a bad actor to gain any meaningful user identifying information from an auction using this API.

 While the tight privacy parameters provide strong protections, there are two privacy considerations of note: